esschillinger/daw-web/README.md

 I intend to eventually extend the Wavesurfer functionality which allows for varying volume levels within an audio file.

-[^2]: This feature is accessible from the context menu, which is displayed by right-clicking on an audio file.
+[^2]: These features are accessible from the context menu, which is displayed by right-clicking on an audio file.